spiral/docs/console/commands.md

 # Console - User Commands
 You can add new console commands to your application or register plugin commands using bootloaders.
-By default, Console component configured to automatically find commands in `app/src` directory.
+By default, the Console component configured to automatically find commands in the `app/src` directory.

-To add new `symfony/console` based command simply drop it into your application.
+To add a new `symfony/console` based Command, simply drop it into your application.

 ## Command class
-To create a new command you can either extend `Symfony\Component\Console\Command\Command` or `Spiral\Console\Command` which provides some syntax sugar.
+To create a new command, you can either extend `Symfony\Component\Console\Command\Command` or `Spiral\Console\Command` which provides some syntax sugar.

 ```php